sopel-irc/sopel.chat/_upgrading/sopel-7.md

   - `sopel.web.ca_certs`: removed in `sopel.tools.web` — it no longer has any
     function (and was probably not useful for Sopel plugins to import, anyway)

-New additions to Sopel's web tools (there may be a few) will be available only in the new location (`sopel.tools.web`).
-Functions and constants that we plan to remove (as listed above) will be available only from the old `sopel.web` module.
+New additions to Sopel's web tools made during the life of 7.x will be available only in `sopel.tools.web`.
+Functions and constants that we plan to remove in Sopel 8 (as listed above) will be available only from the old `sopel.web` module.

   [requests]: https://pypi.org/project/requests/
   [v6.0.0]: {% link _changelogs/6.0.0.md %}